fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![](../../images/0/enroll3.png)

-There is 120 minutes time to complete the exam.
+You will have 120 minutes to complete the exam.
 If all goes well, you should see the following confirmation:

 ![](../../images/0/enroll4.png)